-Also, it’s not really suitable for heavy-duty welding, but if you only intend to use it for light duty welding then it should be more than adequate!
+As such it’s not really suitable for heavy-duty welding (if you’re doing heavy-duty welding, check out the Waylander Leather Welding Apron instead).
+But if you only intend to use it for light-duty welding, then the Makara welding apron will be more than adequate!

 It always feels like it’s held in place securely, which is really important when it’s so quick and easy to take off and on.
 Although this apron is ideal for welding, it’s also suitable for a wide range of other uses too – both inside and outside the workshop.

 This apron is unlined.
 This might be an unattractive feature for some, but on the plus side, it does reduce the weight significantly, meaning that this apron isn’t as heavy as most others that are lined.
 However, this thin, lightweight nature says that it isn’t really suitable for heavy-duty welding or extremely high temperatures so there may be limitations on how much you can actually use it.

 Also, several wearers have found the neck strap to be too long, while others who have larger frames find that as it’s one size fits most, it’s a little too tight.

 This is an impressively cool, lightweight apron for light-duty welding.

 Revered for its strength, versatility and value, steel and its derivatives have been one of the most widely used materials in construction (among other industries) for centuries.
 However, the implementation of iron in the building would not be possible without the involvement of steel fabricators.
 What do steel fabricators do?
 Let’s take a look.